Building documentation

 make doc

-or, to build only the PDF documentation and not the HTML,
+or, to build only the PDF documentation and not the HTML version,

 make -C Documentation out=www pdf

-Note: The first time you run make doc, the process can easily take an hour or more with not much output on the command line.
+Note: The first time you run make doc, the process can easily take a very long time with not much output on the command line.

 After this initial build, make doc only makes changes to the documentation where needed, so it may only take a minute or two to test changes if the documentation is already built.